Tag: 1970s

 Shane considered the slight musician doing his best to knock him out and laughed despite himself.

-“That shot was ace,” Cole asked probing his outraged face with his long fingers made for playing guitar.
+“That shot was ace,” Cole admitted, probing his outraged face with long fingers made for playing guitar.
 “Is there anywhere around here to get some ice?
 I’d hate to do the gig tomorrow night looking like I caught the worst of a rugby scrum.”

 Shane thought about it for a moment and ventured he could trust Rosenda to babysit while he popped over to the liquor store on Chestnut.
 Besides, it was her ass if the fool went AWOL.
 He could go for a cold one himself.